gmlewis/bible-codes/TheLittleBook.md

 And so, my children, understand the times in which you live because you can no longer live careless lives.
 Events are already underway and the times are perilous.
 Hide yourselves, my little ones, from the judgments that are not for you, and understand that even the waters are starting to turn bitter.
 I ask you, my children, to remain in the safety that I have provided for you and come out from amongst them now and be fully separate so that you do not share in their plagues.
 These events I speak of are not for you, my children, but are given to wake the last of those who will come to salvation before Yahweh closes the door of the ark at the gathering of my Church at the last trumpet, and very few there are that remain.
 So hearken to my voice, my children, and come out, come out, come out from among her.
 Emergency 911 alert, for the day is at hand.
 Calamities are already unleashed on the earth, yet I have provided safety and peace for those who await my shout, and the trumpet is about to sound.
 Therefore, remain in the safety of the havens I have prepared for you, and calamity that is not intended for you will pass over you in the same way the angel of death passed over the children of Israel in Egypt.
 Except, suddenly on the earth you will no longer be, and in a fallen state will you never be again, for your redemption no longer draws near, but is fully upon you.
 Therefore, stay at the ready.

-I am speaking to the faithful and I ask your hearts in full obedience to my words.
-I am known after the flesh no more.
-I am the last Adam.
+I am speaking to the faithful and I ask your hearts in full obedience to my words.
+I am known after the flesh no more.
+I am the last Adam.

 285